microsoft/nni/docs/Trials.md

 ## NNI Python Annotation

-An alternative to write a trial is to use NNI's syntax for python.
+An alternative to writing a trial is to use NNI's syntax for python.
 Simple as any annotation, NNI annotation is working like comments in your codes.
 You don't have to make structure or any other big changes to your existing codes.
 With a few lines of NNI annotation, you will be able to:

 * annotate the variables you want to tune
 * specify in which range you want to tune the variables